 What Should I Expect Life to be Like as Cadet?

 First, you are not joining the Air Force when you sign up to take ROTC classes.
 You are simply trying out Air Force ROTC and deciding if Air Force officership is right for you.
-The commitment comes when either you are offered a scholarship and you accept it, or at the start of your junior year (after attending Field Training).
-You may be able to try out Air Force ROTC for two full years with no obligation!
+The commitment comes when you are offered a scholarship and accept it, or at the start of your junior year (after attending Field Training).
+You may be able to try out Air Force ROTC for two whole years with no obligation!

 Air Force ROTC is a professional training environment.
 Hazing, maltreatment, disrespect, or physical discipline are not tolerated.

 Physical training (PT) is part of the Air Force ROTC experience.
 Cadets that attend OU are expected to attend PT sessions twice per week during the academic term at the Houston-Huffman Fitness Center.
 PT is conducted from 6:00 AM - 7:00 AM on Tuesdays, Wednesdays, and Thursdays.
 A Friday afternoon session may also be available.
 Cross-town students have different PT options available to them.

 You will be issued uniforms shortly after the semester begins.
 Cadets are required to wear their uniforms to classes on Thursdays between 8:00 AM and 6:30 PM.

 Cadets are college students first.
 Your primary mission is to earn a degree!
 ROTC commitments will take up some of your time, but you should still have plenty of time to study for your other courses and hang out with your friends.
 The time commitments involved with ROTC include an academic class, a weekly Leadership Laboratory, and twice-weekly PT attendance.